awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-checklist-manifest-instr.md

 # FreeRTOS manifest file instructions<a name="afq-checklist-manifest-instr"></a>

-A manifest file is required in all LTS\-based FreeRTOS projects to help customers delineate between dependency versions that are being used, which libraries are LTS, and other metadata that helps customers evaluate and use the software more quickly\.
+A manifest file is required for AWS IoT Device Tester to identify versions and libraries being used\.
+It helps customers delineate versions, libraries dependencies, and metadata\.

 The file should meet the following requirements:
-+ Named `manifest.yml`
++ The file must be named `manifest.yml`\.
-+ Placed in the `freertos/vendors/vendor/boards/board/` directory
++ It must be in the base folder of the library or package\.
-+ Be in YAML format and follow the [YAML 1\.2 specification](https://yaml.org/spec/1.2/spec.html)
++ It must be in YAML format and follow the [YAML 1\.2 specifications](https://yaml.org/spec/1.2/spec.html)\.

-The parameters can be in any order, but we recommended that you put them in the order listed below for optimal readability\.
-Add comments to the file that help customers use or understand your package\.
+The parameters can be in any order, but we recommend that you put them in the order listed below for optimal readability\.
+Add comments to the file to help customers use your package\.

 **File path**
 Located at the root of a package or library\.
-There is only one manifest per package\.
-Dependencies that are brought in might have their own manifest files\.
+There is only one manifest file per package\.
+Dependencies that are brought in may have their own manifest files\.

 **Parameters**
 **name**